TrackManager (DCC & DC)

 How do you run a EX-CommandStation in DC (PWM) mode?

-Using TrackManager with simple easy commands from a throttle or from a serial monitor we can change any insulated track A-H from DCC (PWM) to DC (PWM) and back in real time.
+Using TrackManager with simple easy commands from a throttle or from a Serial Monitor we can change any insulated track A-H from DCC (PWM) to DC (PWM) and back in real time.

-Valid DCC modes are MAIN, PROG, and NONE
+Valid DCC modes are

-Valid DC modes are DC, DCX, and NONE
+Valid DC modes are

-DCX is DC with an opposite polarity like NMRA modular layout track B which is wired left rail positive (+) and right rail negative (-)
+DC_INV / DCX is DC with an opposite polarity like NMRA modular layout track B which is wired left rail positive (+) and right rail negative (-)

 Valid Cab addresses are 1 to 10239.